 By the time I reached Westminster bridge, the sun was setting behind Big Ben and the Houses of Parliament.
 At the Westminster Tube station, I grabbed the green (or yellow) line to South Kensington.
 This is the stop for London’s big museum district and for Royal Albert Hall, my final destination for the day.

 London is known for its theater district and associated world class productions.
-But a concert at Royal Albert Hall should not be missed.
+But a concert at the historic Royal Albert Hall should not be missed.
 The concert hall plays host to a variety of types of music and seems to have something going on almost every night.
 One of the most interesting events is screenings of popular films with orchestral accompaniment.
 On my visit, the Royal Philharmonic was performing music by ABBA.
 OK-so this was technically Swedish, not English music, but I love the music of ABBA and could not pass up this opportunity.
 I bought my ticket at the door and spent two hours singing along to all the hits and dancing in my seat.
-It’s happy music, and apparently I was not the only one who thought so because the concert hall was full with the audience spanning an age range from their 10 to 70, all singing and dancing along like I was.
+It’s happy music, and apparently I was not the only one who thought so because the concert hall was full with the audience spanning an age range from 10 to 70, all singing and dancing along like I was.

 After the concert, I walked down Queen’s Gate Street toward the Gloucester tube station and grabbed a train for one stop back to Earl’s Court and my hotel.
 (The South Kensington station closes early).
 I was tired after my long day, but elated – I had had my wonderfully perfect English day in London.

 Do you have thoughts or comments about this post?
 I would love to hear from you on my facebook page.